top of page

 To be eligible, competitors must be MTA members in good standing, registered for the convention, and present at

-the Convention in order to compete.
+the Convention to compete.

-The MTA Board will resolve any questions arising from the MTA competition and their decision will be final.
+The MTA Board will resolve any questions arising from the MTA competition, and their decision will be final.

-Anything judged “Fatal Flaw” will be given a score sheet but no ribbons or awards will be given.
+Anything judged “Fatal Flaw” will be given a score sheet, but no ribbons or awards will be given.
 Any mounts with

 offensive odors will be removed from the competition area and not judged.
 The MTA Board reserves the right to